syanco/seasonal_survival/README.md

 ## Black-throated Blue Warbler Analysis

-The complete workflow for this species is contained in `BTBW_analysis.R` (except for odds ratio calculations below).
+The complete workflow for this species is contained in `BTBW_analysis.R` .

-`btbw_mort_odds.R`
-*Makes comparisons among seasons and EVI values to relativize risk both normalized per unit time and givenexpected duration of risk exposure*

 ## Combined Processes
 Steps in this section apply to both KIWA and BTBW datasets and primarily relate to plotting figures and summarizing results.